FREQUENTLY ASKED QUESTIONS

 Absolutely.
 Simply fill out a Commitment Card when that time comes.

-Can I commit for less than 3 years?
+Can I commit for less than three years?

 We are asking that you consider participating over a 3-year period.
 However, if circumstances do not allow that, simply indicate that on your commitment card.